Fun Ways to Celebrate Valentine’s Day With Your Baby or Toddler

 1. Give some sweets to your sweetie

 Treats are probably my favorite part of V-Day, but unless I want my 9-month-old and 2.5-year-old to start running up the walls, I don’t offer them candy.
-However, we’ve discovered the tastiest new smoothie concoction from Little Spoon that has both a creamy chocolate flavor and all-organic ingredients like Muraski sweet potatoes!
-And it comes with a delish treat from L.A.-based chocolate brand Compartés for us parents too 😉
+However, we love the tasty smoothies from Little Spoon that has are both delicious and nutritious for babies and toddlers.

 Little Spoon

-Little Spoon's newest collab with chocolate brand Compartés is the perfect way to treat you and your baby or toddler on Valentine's Day!
-Their limited edition chocolate-covered strawberry smoothie is delicious while still filled with superfoods and hidden veggies.
+Little Spoon's take on the classic strawberry banana milkshake is the perfect way to treat you and your baby or toddler on Valentine's Day!
+Their smoothies are beloved by littles while still filled with superfoods and hidden veggies.
+Creamy organic coconut, banana, squash and strawberries make this a dairy-free treat.

 Use code EVERY35MOM for 35% off your first order!